OneIdentity/ansible-authentication-services/README.md

     * `Collections are a new feature introduced in Ansible version 2.9.
 Please use the latest 2.9+ release for the best user experience.`

-* One Identity [Authentication Services](https://www.oneidentity.com/products/authentication-services/) version 4.2.x or later
+* One Identity [Safeguard Authentication Services](https://www.oneidentity.com/products/authentication-services/) version 4.2.x or later

-    * `This collection expects the components and structure of Authentication Services 4.2.x or later.`
+    * `This collection expects the components and structure of Safeguard Authentication Services 4.2.x or later.`
     * See collection role [documentation](docs/) for specific, per-role  requirements and instructions.
-    * See One Identity [Authentication Services documentation](https://support.oneidentity.com/authentication-services/4.2.3/technical-documents) for Authentication Services requirements and instructions.
+    * See One Identity [Safeguard Authentication Services documentation](https://support.oneidentity.com/authentication-services/4.2.4/technical-documents) for requirements and instructions.

 ### From Ansible Galaxy
 The collection will soon be available through [Ansible Galaxy](https://galaxy.ansible.com/) until then please use the [From GitHub](#FromGitHub) or [Local Build and Install](#LocalBuildandInstall) instructions.